Akash5697/LIGHT-AUTOMATION-SYSTEM/README.md

 # LIGHT-AUTOMATION-SYSTEM
-I have done Light Automation System and our main objective is to save Energy.
-By this project, we are reducing the amount of time, a bulb used thus reducing electricity bill.
+I have done Light Automation System and my main objective is to save Energy.
+By this project, i am reducing the amount of time, a bulb used thus reducing electricity bill.

 PROJECT COMPONENT LIST
-1.Arduino uno
+1. Arduino uno
 2. Breadboard
 3. LED
 4. Resistor
 5. PIR Sensor
-6.LDR
+6. LDR
 7. Jumper Wire

 DESCRIPTION OF EACH COMPONENT